 And what will be the result of such approach to ordering a render?
-It might just turn into a disaster.
+It might just be a disaster.
 The drawings won’t be ready on time, and the architect-designer will be forced to postpone the meeting with the client.
 For how else can he present his concept, if the render doesn’t reflect it accurately?
 He might also need to assign an additional meeting to get more details on these drawings.
-Obviously, the missed deadlines or poor performance will not make the client happy and he may ask for a discount or even cancel the order altogether.
-Which is perfectly logical, as no one likes to pay for unsatisfactory results.
+Obviously, the missed deadlines, and this will not make the client happy.
+As a result, the latter may ask for a discount or even cancel the order altogether.

 A well-written Technical Assignment can do that!

-Writing a comprehensive technical assignment can help to avoid lots of problems during the working process and get a high quality visualization within the shortest possible time.
+Writing a comprehensive technical assignment can help to avoid lots of problems during the working process and get top-notch 3D architectural visualization within the shortest possible time.
 Therefore, it will ensure about 50% of success of the project and save your money when seeking professional 3D modeling services.

 Rendering process: cost of mistakes